 - Text Message (you must opt into text messages when you register, or from your user profile)

 - This website (see your league's schedule page)

 NOTE: Effective Summer 2017, we will no longer be issuing game cancelation notices via Facebook or Twitter.

 IMPORTANT: When it doubt, always assume games are to be played.
 We generally do NOT send affirmative "yes, games are on" notifications; do NOT expect them.
 If games are canceled, we'll notify using the above channels.
 Also, we use high-resolution radar to monitor weather, and do not rely on general forecast or the opinion of the local TV weatherman.
-Emails and phone calls asking if games are canceled will be responded to.
+Emails and phone calls asking if games are canceled will NOT be responded to.
 If games are canceled, you'll know as soon as we do.
-Otherwise, assume games are on.
+Otherwise, always assume games are on.

 Game cancelation will depend on the severity of the weather and will be decided on a case by case basis.
 Please be aware that seasons with excessive cancelations may be shortened to ensure a timely completion.